A Beginner's Guide To Snowmass Bike Park

-New in 2021, the Meadows trails are a key addition for young and aspiring downhill bikers like Daniel, plus those wanting to practice skills without committing to a miles-long ride.
-Besides EZ-PZ, a green (easiest) trail, there’s Lemon, a blue (more difficult) trail with great practice features that are a little bigger.
-Situated at about 10,000 feet, the Meadows area stays relatively cool throughout the summer—and the scenic, restful ride on the Meadows chair is a treat.
+Unlike a lot of bike parks where first-timers learning the basics at the base of the mountain, the Meadows skills area is a new addition of trails located at mid-mountain, just steps away from the top of the gondola.
+There’s EZ-PZ, a green (easiest) trail and there’s Lemon, a blue (more difficult) trail with great practice features that are a little bigger without being intimidating.
+Situated at about 10,000 feet, the Meadows stays relatively cool throughout the summer—and the scenic, restful ride on the Meadows chair is a treat.